olivermeyer-zz/data-analysis/README.md

 # data-analysis
- This repo will eventually contain some of my data science projects.
-Maybe.
+This repo will contain my data science projects.